 Call for Papers - Guidelines

-- Early submission is particularly important to ensure that the committee members have ample time to review the paper proposals.
+Technical and poster presentations for the conference will be selected from paper proposals submitted to the conference programme committee.
+Early submission is particularly important to ensure that the committee members have ample time to review the paper proposals.
+The deadline is 10 April 2019.
 Late paper proposals will not be accepted.
-Submission Deadline is 29 MARCH 2018.

 - Objectives/Scope: Please list the objectives and/or scope of the proposed paper.
 (25-75 words)